xiaobisheng/SparseMPN-for-Multiple-Object-Tracking/README.md

 # SparseMPN-for-Multiple-Object-Tracking
 This project implement our method "Sparse Message Passing Network with Feature Integration for Online Multiple Object Tracking".

-### results
-Here is a short example video of the tracking result.

 ### Environment:

 The basic environment is based on the following link: https://github.com/dvl-tum/mot_neural_solver You need to install related tools to run the code.